-What unique contributions would you make to a company as a VC?
+What unique contributions do you make to a company as a VC?

 I believe my greatest contribution to the companies we back is in the area of CEO mentoring.
 I draw on both my operating and venture capital experience in this regard.
-I have made or seen just about every mistake a CEO can make, and I try to share my knowledge with my CEO’s to help them avoid the same missteps.
-The CEO’s job is a lonely one, and I enjoy being able to counsel them in matters of strategy, team building, financing, business model evolution, etc.
+I have made or seen just about every mistake a CEO can make, and I try to share my knowledge with Trinity CEOs to help them avoid the same missteps.
+The CEO’s job is a lonely one, so I enjoy cutting through the loneliness, counseling them on strategy, team building, financing, business model evolution, and more.

 What role should a VC play with an investment company?

 The VC’s role is to be a resource to his portfolio companies across a broad spectrum of areas.
-In addition to financing, a VC should serve as a source of information on industry trends, threats and competition as well as a connector to outside resources, people, potential partners and a helper in recruiting.
-The mentorship role is an invaluable one, but a VC must never forget that he is a service provider, and that the CEO is running the company and is ultimately responsible and accountable for all decisions.
+In addition to financing, a VC should serve as a source of information on industry trends, threats and competition, plus a connector to outside resources, people, and partners, as well as an advocate for recruiting.
+The mentorship role is an invaluable one, but VCs must never forget their role as service providers: It is the CEO who runs the company and is ultimately responsible and accountable for all decisions.